MaryamHmayed/Posturize/README.md

 <!-- Unit Testing -->
 <img src="./readme/title9.svg"/>

-###  Precision in Development: Harnessing the Power of Unit Testing:
+###  Ensuring Accuracy in Development: The Role of Unit Testing:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+- This project employs thorough unit testing methodologies to ensure the reliability and accuracy of code components.
+By systematically assessing individual units of the software, we establish a solid foundation and address potential issues early in the development process.

 <img src="./readme/Tests.png" height="500" />

 <br><br>

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Posturize locally, follow these steps:

 ### Prerequisites